-Dr. Sunita Sah is an award-winning, tenured professor and organizational psychologist who studies ethics, advice and influence.
-She has spent over a decade conducting ground-breaking research on advisor-advisee relationships, trust, conflicts-of-interest, disclosure and compliance.
+Professor Sunita Sah is an award-winning, tenured professor and organizational psychologist who studies ethics, advice and influence.
+She has spent her career conducting ground-breaking research on advisor-advisee relationships, conflicts-of-interest, trust, disclosure, compliance and defiance.

 Before entering academia, Sunita worked as a physician in the U.K.’s National Health Service.
 Later, while working as a management consultant for the pharmaceutical industry, she became intrigued with the relationships between physicians and the pharmaceutical industry and particularly the effects of these relationships on doctors’ decision-making and ultimately patients.
 Her insights and knowledge from both sides of the physician-industry relationship motivated her curiosity to study pervasive conflicts of interest (potential clashes between advisors’ professional responsibilities and personal self-interests) in medicine and other professions.

 Sunita’s research integrates the theories and methods of organizational behavior, social psychology, behavioral economics, and judgment and decision making.
 Using a multi-method approach of randomized laboratory and field experiments, surveys, qualitative analysis, and large real-world archival data sets, Sunita has published over 40 articles in top academic journals in management, science, medicine, economics, and psychology.